timoyo93/svelte-rating-app/README.md

 This project was initially created by [Brad Traversy](https://github.com/bradtraversy) and is based on his [svelte-feedback-app](https://github.com/bradtraversy/svelte-feedback-app).

-I took the opportunity to code and learn along his [video crash course](https://youtu.be/3TVy6GdtNuQ) and decided to use SCSS and TypeScript instead of using plain JavaScript und CSS.
+I took the opportunity to code and learn along his [video crash course](https://youtu.be/3TVy6GdtNuQ) and decided to use SCSS and TypeScript instead of using plain JavaScript and CSS.

 ## Getting started